15 Great Places to Get Fried Seafood Around Boston

 1 Main St., Winthrop, 617-567-1619, belleisleseafood.net.

 The Clam Box

-In normal summers, the Clam Box is the go-to place to unwind after a day at Wollaston Beach—though right now, alas, the 1968-founded favorite is open for takeout only.
-Nonetheless, the deep-fried seafood tastes just as good if you bring it back to your sandy plot across the street, so retrieve some popcorn shrimp, clam cakes, calamari, and more in between suntanning rounds.
+Every summer on the South Shore, the 1968-founded Clam Box is the go-to place to unwind after a day at Wollaston Beach.
+Better yet, mosey over in between suntanning rounds to grab some deep-fried seafood—popcorn shrimp, clam cakes, calamari, and more—and bring it back to your sandy plot.
 (Want to channel a spicier beach scene?
 Hit up the Baja Box, a neighbor-sibling serving Mexican-inspired battered fish tacos, street corn, nachos, and more.)

 789 Quincy Shore Dr., Quincy, 617-773-6677, clamboxquincy.com.

 The verdict is in: when it comes to excellent selection and really reasonable prices, this longtime, family-owned Portuguese fish market and restaurant is where to go for fresh catch from Boston-area docks (as well as imported Iberian sardines and stickleback).
 Just as tempting, though, are the to-go fried seafood dinners, which cover sole, smelt, squid, and salmon, besides the usual suspects like clam strips and crab cakes.
 Everything comes with French fries and coleslaw, too.